Pressio/SHAW/docs/run.md

 mkdir ${MYRUNDIR}
 ```
 assuming that you have run the [step-by-step guide](./docs/build.md) to build the code
-and used `MYWORKDIR` as the working directory for that procedue.
+and used `MYWORKDIR` as the working directory for that procedure.
 So that `MYWORKDIR/build` contains all the executables.